 She has performed in Europe, Canada, the U.S. and has appeared on television in Nice, FR and Houston, TX.
 She has also been featured on National Public Radio in Texas and Alaska, the show “Women in Music” which is broadcast on CKWR, 98.5 FM Canada, American syndicated radio show, Classical Guitar Alive!, and on BBC Radio 3 on the show, In Tune.
 She has been featured in several guitar magazines and newspapers including The Times & Citizen (UK), The Bedfordshire Oracle (UK), Anchorage Daily News (USA), South Warrington News (UK), Warrington Guardian (UK), Ashbourne News Telegraph (UK), Soundboard Magazine (USA), Nice-Matin (FR), Classical Guitar Magazine (UK), Dronfield Eye (UK) and Gendai Magazine (Japan).

-She has performed in over 30 festivals, including the Middle Tennessee State University Festival, the East Carolina University Competition and Festival in Greenville, NC, the 2010 ChamberArt Music Festival in Madrid, Spain, the Pennsylvania Academy of Music Festival where she shared the stage with Eliot Fisk, Guitaromania in Agen, France, at the Annual Classical Guitar Fall Festival in Oneonta, NY, and at the Menil Community Arts Festival at the Rothko Chapel in Houston, Texas.
-Most recently, she was the only classical musician selected to perform on the BBC Introducing Stage at the 2017 Latitude Festival, at the Taipei American School Arts Festival in Taiwan and most recently toured around the coast of Norway in the Arctic Circle.
+She has performed in over 30 festivals, including the Middle Tennessee State University Festival, the East Carolina University Competition and Festival in Greenville, NC, the ChamberArt Music Festival in Madrid, Spain, the Pennsylvania Academy of Music Festival sharing the stage with Eliot Fisk, Guitaromania in Agen, France, the Annual Classical Guitar Fall Festival in Oneonta, NY, and the Menil Community Arts Festival at the Rothko Chapel in Houston, Texas.
+Most recently, she was the first and only classical musician selected to perform on the BBC Introducing Stage at the 2017 Latitude Festival, at the Taipei American School Arts Festival in Taiwan and most recently toured around the coast of Norway in the Arctic Circle.

 Additionally, she is an international prizewinner in 8 international competitions including 1st prizes at the 10th International Guitar Competition “Simone Salmaso” in Italy and at the Concours de Guitare Classique Heitor Villa-Lobos in France.